 Whichever type you choose, you should be aware that most complementary schemes follow the JSIS rules on repatriation, which means that they will not reimburse the costs of a potential repatriation.
 If you need this cover, you should pay attention that either your complementary insurance covers the costs or that your credit card contract includes it (many do).
 In any case, be careful to check the precise conditions.

 Apart from a possible repatriation, there are many more criteria to consider when choosing a health insurance.
 First, do you need one at all?
-Article 72(3) of the staff regulations limits the financial risk of non-reimbursed expenditure is limited to half of one month’s basic salary or pension in any given twelve months period.
+Article 72(3) of the staff regulations limits the financial risk of non-reimbursed expenditure to half of one month’s basic salary or pension in any given twelve months period.
 A special reimbursement would then be possible, depending on the family composition.
 However, this does not tackle the issue of reimbursement ceilings and possible exclusions.
 Therefore, the financial risk could be greater than just one half of your monthly basic salary or pension.

 There are more points to consider: